 Symptom Checklist that you can use to help you to determine if you have celiac disease and/or gluten intolerance.
 Those medical professionals who work with gluten sensitivity and patients who have FINALLY discovered the cause of their ongoing debilitating problems don’t NEED the medical profession to confirm or deny what they know to be true.

 Symptoms of gluten intolerance are REAL, and there are thousands of people who could have their suffering ended if they would just try the Gluten Intolerance Diet for 60-90 days and see for themselves.
 I recommend that EVERYONE with ANY health problems go on a 60 day gluten free eating trial.
-You can start out with the help of The Real Food Summit, a program that will provide you with the education, know-how, and tools to get you on a successful gluten-free and 'real food' eating plan to get you on the path to good health.
+You can start out with the help of The Healthy Urban Kitchen, a program that will provide you with the education, know-how, and tools to get you on a successful gluten-free and 'real food' eating plan to get you on the path to good health.

 Keep reading to learn more about why diagnosing gluten allergy is not as simple as it sounds.